-The Oneida Indian Nation’s Shako:wi Cultural Center will celebrate its 25th anniversary this June.
-The handcrafted white pine museum has become a landmark educational center showcasing several items of Oneida culture – from beadwork and cornhusk dolls to hand-made lacrosse sticks and historical artifacts.
+The Oneida Indian Nation’s Shako:wi Cultural Center has become a landmark educational center showcasing several items of Oneida culture – from beadwork and cornhusk dolls to hand-made lacrosse sticks and historical artifacts.
 The center invites not only the American Indian community to learn more about Oneida culture, but also the local community and visitors to the region as well.

 Richard Chrisjohn (Wolf Clan, 1921-1991), had the vision of building a cultural center on the Oneida homelands.
 Chrisjohn’s Oneida name – Shako:wi – means “he gives,” and that spirit of giving is the foundation of the center’s mission.
 The building is designed to give visitors and future generations a glimpse into the history and culture of the Oneida people.

 The staff at the center work to ensure Shako:wi is a welcoming space where people can come and learn.
 And that includes children, too.
 Fourth grade classes from school districts all across central New York plan visits to Shako:wi to learn about how the original five nations of the Haudenosaunee Confederacy came together, why the Tuscaroras joined later and to get a glimpse into the culture which is as alive today as ever.

 Teachers use trips to Shako:wi either as a starting point or conclusion for lessons on American Indian culture.
 On average, more than fifteen classes visit the center annually, typically near the end of the year or during Native American Heritage Month in November.